Henriad: Criticism

 In his book, Shakespeare’s History Plays, E. M. W. Tillyard's mid-20th century theories regarding the eight-play Henriad, have been extremely influential.
 Tillyard supports the idea of the Tudor myth, which considers England's 15th century to be a dark time of lawlessness and warfare, that after many battles eventually led to a golden age of the Tudor Period.
 This theory suggests that Shakespeare agreed with this idea and promoted it with his Henriad.
 The Tudor myth is a theory that suggests that Shakespeare, with his history plays, contributes to the idea that the civil wars of the Henriad were all part of a divine plan that would ultimately lead to the Tudors — which in turn would support Shakespeare's monarch, Elizabeth.
 The argument against Tillyard's theory is that when these plays were written Elizabeth was approaching the end of her life and reign, and how her successor would be determined was causing the idea of a civil war to be a source of concern, not glorification.
 Furthermore, the lack of an heir to Elizabeth tended to outmode the idea that the Tudors were a divine solution.
 (In the event, James VI of Scotland succeeded Elizabeth as English monarch in 1601 without any opposition or conflict, but it was of course impossible for 1590s Englishmen to know this.)
 Critics including Paul Murray Kendall and Jan Kott, challenged the idea of the Tudor myth, and these newer ideas caused the image of Shakespeare to change so much he now seemed to become instead a prophetic voice in the wilderness who saw the existential meaninglessness of this history of warfare.

 If presented as one very long dramatic event, the plays of the Henriad would not cohere well together.
 In performance the plays can seem jumbled and tonally mismatched, and narratives are at times oddly dropped and resumed.

-Numerous inconsistencies exist between the individual plays of the first tetralogy, which is typical of serialized drama in the early modern playhouses.
+Numerous inconsistencies exist between the individual plays of the first tetralogy, which is typical of serialised drama in the early modern playhouses.
 James Marino suggests, "It is more remarkable that any coherency appears at all in a 'series' cobbled together from elements of three different repertories".
 The four plays (of the first tetralogy) variously originated from three different theatre companies: The Queen's Men, Pembroke's Men and Chamberlain's Men.